bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **Elasticsearch Stream Type**

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it exists).
-Set it «True» or "False".
+Set it "True" or "False".
 It is set as "False" by default.

 - *Tags*
         Enter a tag\tags for the stream here.